Maidenhead Rotary Club

 Charity Projects

-Over the years, the Rotary Club of Maidenhead has raised thousands of pounds for charities, both in the local community and worldwide, including:
+Over the years, the Rotary Club of Maidenhead has raised thousands of pounds for charities, both in the local community and worldwide, including the most recent:

 • International Youth Camps